 The ancient prophet Amos seems to have foreshadowed this time when he said: "Behold, the days come, saith the Lord GOD, that I will send a famine in the land, not a famine of bread, nor a thirst for water, but of hearing the words of the LORD: And they shall wander from sea to sea, and from the north even to the east, they shall run to and fro to seek the word of the LORD, and shall not find it."
 (KJV Amos 8:11-13)

-There is certainly a flood of deception and a famine of truth in this land.
-May our hearts and minds be open to the urgency of voting for Donald Trump and every other candidate who stands for truth, justice, and freedom.
+There is certainly a flood of deception and a famine of truth in the land.
+May our hearts and minds be open to the urgency of supporting those who stand for truth, justice, and freedom.

 Copyright © 2020 by Gene Van Shaar